 Could there be a new Bucky on the horizon?
 Those of you who know the Captain America comics may recognize the name Lemar Hoskins.
 He became the Super-Patriot’s right-hand man and was one of the five Bold Urban Commando’s (BUCy’s).
 When Super-Patriot took over for Captain America, he brought Lemar with him.
 The reason for this explanation is because while filming the series in Atlanta, Georgia, a fan noticed a mock storefront that was labeled Hoskins Family Flowers Shop.
 This could indicate that Super-Patriot may be taking on another version of Bucky.

 Is the real Cap coming back?
 Last we saw of Steve Rogers he was a very old and very happy man.
 He got to live the life he wanted with the woman he loved.
-So, how far in the future does The Falcon and The Winter Soldier take place?
-That question is still up for debate but Captain America himself recently updated his Captain America status.
+So it’s unlikely we’ll see him back Captain America.
+But Steve Rogers could appear in Falcon The Winter Soldier out of uniform.

-Chris Evans was on ET and when pressed about this, his answer didn’t quite slam the door closed on Cap.
-“There were a million ways my tenure with Marvel could have gone wrong and it didn’t, so to stick the landing so well, it would be a shame to kind of revisit unless there was something unique that we felt the need to reveal.
+In the past Chris Evans has sounded pretty done with playing Steve Rogers.
+He said to ET, “There were a million ways my tenure with Marvel could have gone wrong and it didn’t, so to stick the landing so well, it would be a shame to kind of revisit unless there was something unique that we felt the need to reveal.
 For now, it just feels like, ‘Let’s be content with how well it ended.’”

 Falcon And The Winter Soldier Spoilers